 Venice also has excellent train connections to other Italian cities.
 The main railway station, Venezia Santa Lucia, is located right in the historic centre of the city.

-Although you can't drive into Venice itself, you can park in the car parks near Piazzale Roma or in Mestre and continue to the centre by public transport.
+Although you can't drive into Venice itself, you can park in the car parks near Piazzale Roma or Mestre and continue to the centre by public transport.
+If you are driving, you can also park at the port of Punta Sabbioni and from there you can take a regular bus to Venice.
+For more information on transport to Venice, see Venice and transport.

-The main bus station is then located in Piazzale Roma.
+The main bus station is then located at Piazzale Roma.

 Transport in the city